 - Laser Spine Surgery Is More Business than Treatment.
 The same Bloomberg expose brought to light the high rate of laser spine surgeries performed, suggesting the possibility that the surgeries may be recommended and performed for pecuniary gain as opposed to meritorious reasons.
 In addition, Laser Spine Institute has a much higher rate of malpractice than the national average according to Bloomberg.,

 So what does this mean?
 In my opinion, it means don’t buy the hype.
 Discuss your surgical options with proven Orthopedic Spine Surgeons or Neurosurgeons.
 If they suggest that you consider laser spine surgery, get a second opinion.
 Always investigate the physicians you are treating with.
 Please see the following articles I have drafted concerning laser spine surgery:

 As a personal injury attorney in Clearwater, I take the time to research the doctors that my clients choose.
-A client's health and well-being are always my first priority.
-If you have neck or back pain following an accident, it's just as important to be informed about your legal representation as your doctors.
-Call Dolman Law Group for a free case consultation and learn about how we bring a personal touch to your personal injury case.
+A client’s health and well-being are always my first priority.
+If you have neck or back pain following an accident, it’s just as important to be informed about your legal representation as your doctors.
+Call Sibley Dolman Gipe Accident Injury Lawyers, PA for a free case consultation and learn about how we bring a personal touch to your personal injury case.